 At Hillside Primary School we pride ourselves on developing the individual.
-This encompasses all children, including those with special educational needs and disabilities (SEND).
+This encompasses all children, including those with special educational needs and/or disabilities (SEND).
 Please find to follow an information report on what to do should you feel your child has special educational needs, what we will do if we feel your child has SEND and how we support all children with SEND at Hillside Primary School.

 1. What kinds of SEND does Hillside Primary provide for?

 The school accommodates all SEND in line with the Equality Act 2010 and provision is available for all four areas of need outlined in the 2014 SEND Code of Practice.

 The types of SEND the school caters for include;